SAP SE – Annual report – 31 December 2025

 The following are the key measures we used to manage our non-financial performance in the reporting year.

-The gross greenhouse gas emissions metric is used to measure greenhouse gas emissions along the value chain (Scope 1, Scope 2, and Scope 3 emissions relevant for SAP’s business model) as part of our net-zero commitment.
+The gross greenhouse gas emissions metric is used to measure greenhouse gas emissions along the value chain (Scope 1, Scope 2, and Scope 3 emissions relevant to SAP’s business model) as part of our net-zero commitment.
 We apply a market-based approach.
-Renewable energies, for example in the form of self-generated renewable electricity, investments in certified renewable energy certificates, long-term green electricity contracts (power purchase agreements), or renewable electricity purchased by our suppliers and customers can be counted toward the reduction of greenhouse gas emissions.
+Renewable energies, for example in the form of self-generated renewable electricity, investments in certified renewable energy certificates, long-term green electricity contracts (power purchase agreements), and renewable electricity purchased by our suppliers and customers, can count toward the reduction of greenhouse gas emissions.
 We define, measure, and report our greenhouse gas emissions according to the Greenhouse Gas (GHG) Protocol (in millions of tons of CO2 equivalents).
-The reporting also fulfills ESRS requirements.
+The reporting also complies with ESRS.

 Value-Based Management

-We use our detailed annual plans to determine the budget for the respective fiscal year.
+Based on our detailed annual plans, we determine the budget for the respective fiscal year.
 We also have processes in place to forecast revenue and profit on a quarterly basis, to quantify whether we expect to realize our financial targets, and to identify any deviations from plan.
-We continuously monitor the affected Board areas in the SAP Group to analyze their developments and define any appropriate actions.
-Our entire network of planning, control, and reporting processes is implemented in integrated planning and information systems, based on SAP software, across all organizational units so that we can conduct the evaluations and analyses needed to make informed decisions.
+We continuously monitor the affected operating segments and board areas in the SAP Group to analyze their developments and define any appropriate actions.
+Our entire network of planning, controlling, and reporting processes is implemented in integrated planning and information systems, based on SAP software, across all organizational units so that we can conduct the evaluations and analyses needed to make informed decisions.
+Financial targets for headcount and expenses are substantially based on our topline ambitions.
+If we determine that SAP’s topline plans are at material risk of not being achieved, we need to be agile and ensure that planned expenses are still properly aligned to the Company’s overall financial ambition.

 Non-IFRS Financial Measures Cited in This Report